SyedNaweed/Walmart-analysis/README.md

 Explore more advanced machine learning techniques to improve prediction accuracy.
 Enhance data visualizations for deeper insights.
 Add additional factors like promotional events or regional differences to the prediction model.

+Demo Video
+A video demonstration of the project is available, showcasing the web interface, prediction model, and visualizations.
+The video walks through the steps of inputting data, making predictions, and viewing the sales forecasts using the bar graph and pie chart.

+Click here to watch the demo